What insects are being treated?

 In addition to staying indoors during the spraying, you should also follow standard good hygiene practices.
 These include:

-- Wash your hands after any outdoor activities
+- Washing your hands after any outdoor activities

-- Wash all fruits and vegetables gathered from the affected areas before eating or cooking
+- Washing all fruits and vegetables gathered from the affected areas before eating or cooking